 “Axel?”
 Rebecca jerked back, offended.
 "I was scared, and acting irrationally.
 I wasn't thinking straight and I panicked."

 “One more minute,” Rebecca pleaded.
 "Here, here's fifty dollars for your trouble."

-"I was, stupidly," She admitted.
+"I was—stupidly," she admitted.
 "But I had no right to be.
 I acted impulsively when I called the cops.
-I regretted it, as soon as I did it.
-My feelings for you were confused and those lines were blurred even more when I worried for your safety.
+I regretted it as soon as I did it.
+My feelings for you were confused and those lines were blurred even more when I worried about your safety.
 I see that now.
 I just hope that it's not too late to put things right again."

 “He’s out there somewhere,” I reassured, in an attempt to console her.